Cremation is fast becoming the

 rate, and in Florida for example, a cremation can be conducted for as little

-than a burial due to the fact that no casket is required - usually the
+a burial because no casket is required - usually the single most expensive

 The type of cremation container